cerndigitalmemory/oais-platform/docs/troubleshooting.md

 Django:

-If you need to create migrations, create a local virtual env to run `manage.py`:
+If you need to create migrations but you can't get django up through docker (e.g. failing because of model changes), create a local virtual env to run `manage.py`:

 ```bash
 python -m venv env